tatendamar/ecomm/README.md

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

-# run npm install or yarn install

-then ng serve

 ***